pachyderm/pachyderm/examples/group/README.md

     ```
     and notice the 2 text files /24D9871327.txt and /24D9871328.txt, one for each lab/hospital ID.

-    You can also check their content by running:
+    You can check their content by running:
     ```shell
     pachctl get file  reduce_group_by_hospital@master:/24D9871327.txt
     ```
-    and notice that all labresults coming from this lab ID are group in this txt file.
+    and notice the list of all labresults coming from this lab ID in this txt file.

     Repeat for `pachctl list file reduce_group_by_patient@master`.